Close Menu

 Feel like staying in Boulder?
 There’s plenty of hiking at Chautauqua Park.
 Boulder is located where the mountains meet the plains and Chautauqua is located right at the base of the mountains.
 Here you’ll find Boulder’s iconic Flatirons.
 Boulder has 18,000 hectares of open space—that’s nearly the same as the number of skiable hectares in all of Colorado.
 The proximity to top-notch outdoor recreation is why Boulder has earned the accolade of the “Fittest City in America."
 We love to be outside all year long.
 From biking to hiking (here are some other Boulder hiking spots) to outdoor yoga classes, Boulderites like to get outside and stay active.

 How about lunch at a brewery and a tour?
-Boulder is home to 18 breweries, three distilleries, four wineries, one cidery and one meadery.
+Boulder is home to various breweries, distilleries, wineries and a meadery.
 Boulder’s Avery Brewing Company, in its new, state-of-the-art brewing facility, is a delicious option.

 Avery Brewing Company